-If you come to A&E you should expect to be seen and treated, admitted or discharged within four hours.
-Please be aware that we see patients according to the seriousness of their condition.
-For this reason, you may notice patients who arrived after you being seen before you.
+We try to see, treat, admit or discharge patients visiting A&E within four hours.
+We see patients according to the seriousness of their condition, so you may notice patients who arrived after you being seen before you.

-If you need medical advice or treatment but you’re not sure whether you need to go to a GP, Minor Injuries Unit or A&E?
-Visit ASAP Glos for guidance.
+If you need medical advice or treatment, but you’re not sure where you should go, visit 111 for guidance.

 Our leaflet about children's emergencies gives parents a handy guide to symptoms and where to take your child when they need medical attention.

 Where should I go if I’m pregnant and I have an emergency?

 If you are unwell while pregnant and need emergency treatment, you may be transferred to Gloucestershire Royal Hospital where you will be cared for by trained obstetricians and midwives.

 If you have a general concern about your health during pregnancy and need advice, you should:

 - call your midwife